 Image: Ralph Aichinger

-Exposure to pro-anorexia (‘pro-ana’) and pro-bulimia ('pro-mia’) sites are often cited as creating an increased risk of developing eating disorders.1
+Exposure to pro-anorexia (‘pro-ana’) and pro-bulimia ('pro-mia’) sites could increase a person’s risk of developing an eating disorder, according to some experts.1

-A young person who feels unhappy about their body or think they may have symptoms of anorexia can type ‘anorexia’ into a search engine and stumble across a website that promotes the illness as a lifestyle.
-The websites encourage extreme thinness through web pages filled with reams of images showing emaciated and unhealthily thin women, known as ‘thinspiration’ or ‘thinspo’.
+A young person who feels unhappy about their body or thinks they may have symptoms of anorexia can type ‘anorexia’ into a search engine and stumble across a website that promotes the illness as a lifestyle.
+The websites encourage extreme thinness through web pages filled with images showing emaciated and unhealthily thin women, known as ‘thinspiration’ or ‘thinspo’.

 The persuasive tone of the written content of these sites, on top of media images showing unrealistically thin bodies, can be very harmful.
 The sites offer rules and tips on how to adopt an ‘ana’ or ‘mia’ lifestyle and are particularly damaging to people already suffering from eating disorders, as they can further fuel an already distorted mind-set in relation to eating, body image and weight.2